Scotland’s Heroines –

-In 1886 – the marble busts of Robert Burns and King Robert the Bruce were unveiled in the gallery on the second floor of the Monument, the first sculptures in ‘The Hall of Heroes’.
-Donated by generous benefactors, these busts recognised the achievement of two of the most famous of all Scotsmen, who each had secured their own place in Scottish history.
+In 1886 – the marble busts of Robert Burns and King Robert the Bruce were unveiled in ‘The Hall of Heroes’ in the Monument, recognising the achievement of two of the most famous of all Scotsmen, who each had secured their own place in history.

-Over the twenty years which followed – a further 14 busts of famous Scotsmen were added to the hall, from Sir Walter Scott to John Knox, creating the gallery which is now such a distinctive feature of the Monument.
+A further 14 busts of famous Scotsmen were added over time, creating the gallery which is now such a distinctive feature of the Monument.

-Every one of the characters profiled in the gallery has reflected the spirit of William Wallace in their own individual way, through their commitment to liberty, through their opposition to discrimination and inequality, and by the lengths which they went to in order to improve the lives of other people.
+Every one of the characters profiled in the gallery has reflected the spirit of William Wallace through their commitment to liberty, through their opposition to discrimination and inequality, and by the lengths which they went to in order to improve the lives of other people.

-It was only fitting that in 2014 the William Wallace Sword was given pride of place in the Hall of Heroes – as a symbol of the values through which Wallace came to be recognised as Scotland’s National Hero, and which are emulated in the lives of those who have also become heroes in their own right.
+The Wallace Sword has pride of place in the Hall of Heroes – as a symbol of the values through which Wallace came to be recognised as Scotland’s National Hero.

-In 2017 – the Monument will be adding the first female figurehead to The Hall of Heroes – in a new development which will recognise the achievements and successes of famous Scottish women, and which will complement the well-known busts by illustrating the roles which so many women have played in the story of Scotland.
+In 2019 – the Monument will be adding the first female figureheads to The Hall of Heroes – in a new development which will recognise the achievements and successes of famous Scottish women, and which will complement the well-known busts by illustrating the roles which so many women have played in the story of Scotland.

 Choosing a Heroine for Scotland

-Selecting which woman should be the first Heroine to be commemorated in The Hall of Heroes will be a challenging task!
+Selecting which woman should be the first Heroine to be commemorated in The Hall of Heroes was a challenging task!